Your shopping cart is empty

 By registering for this Spot Studio, Inc. workshop you agree to the following terms and conditions.
 A printed copy of these terms as well as other information forms will be mailed to you upon receipt of the initial deposit or full payment of the late registration fee.
 Your signed copy of these terms must be received by Spot Studio, Inc. for you to be fully registered and allowed to participate in the workshop.

-Early registration has been extended to February 20.
-Regular registration is from February 21 to March 19.
-If the workshop isn’t sold out by the March 19 cutoff then we may still be able to accommodate you.
+Early registration is open until January 26 and we must have the minimum of 8 participants by that date for the workshop to make.
+Late registration is from January 27 to March 16.
+If the workshop isn’t sold out by the March 16th cutoff then we may still be able to accommodate you up until mid-April.
 Please contact us.
-NEW OCTOBER DATES WILL BE POSTED SOON

 WORKSHOP COST AND PAYMENTS

-The early registration fee is $3,950.
-A $500 online deposit payment through the Spot Studio website is required to hold your place with the remaining balance of $3,450 due by February 20, 2013.
-The regular registration fee is $4,250 with a $500 online deposit payment required to hold your place with the remaining balance of $3750 due within 5 business days of the deposit payment but no later than March 19.
+The early registration fee is $3.950.
+Details on what’s included are below.
+A $500 online deposit payment through the Spot Studio website is required to hold your place with the remaining balance of $3,450 due by January 26, 2014.
+The late registration fee is $4,250 with a $500 online deposit payment required to hold your place with the remaining balance of $3750 due within 5 business days of the deposit payment but no later than March 16.
 The $500 deposit temporarily holds your place in the workshop but you’re not fully registered until all payments are made and the release and information forms are completed and returned.
+Your reservation may be canceled if full payment has not been received by the deadline dates.
+If you have any questions about this please use the email form on the contact page.

 SINGLE vs DOUBLE OCCUPANCY

 Workshop prices are for double occupancy in a shared room.
-There is a surcharge of $650 for single occupancy.
-You are welcomed to arrange to share a room with another attendee traveling with you.
+There is a surcharge of $550 for single occupancy.
+You are welcome to arrange to share a room with another attendee traveling with you.
 We’ll be glad to put people in touch with each other if there is interest in sharing but Spot Studio will not assign attendees for double occupancy.
+At each of the three hotels we have been assigned a mix of rooms of different sizes and locations.
+The rooms that are larger or are considered to have a better view will be assigned on a first registered, first assigned basis.

 SPOUSES AND TRAVEL PARTNERS

 You’re welcome to bring along a non-photographer spouse or partner to share your adventure and your room.
 If you each require a private room then you’ll each need to pay the standard single room supplement.
-The cost of early registration will be at the reduced companion rate of $3,750.
-The regular registration cost for non-photographer companion is $4,000.
+The non-photographer companion early registration rate is $3,750.
+The late registration cost for a non-photographer companion is $4,000.
 The $500 non-refundable deposit applies.
 Your companion is welcome to join us on all activities other than the four group edit sessions.
 Photographers working in the field tend to get very focused on their craft in hopes of making good art.
 We ask that non-photographers respect the photographers in the group and avoid any disruptions.
 We have a limited number of spaces for discounted spouse/partners.
 Please contact us directly for more information and registration.

 FORMS OF PAYMENT

 Other than the required online $500 deposit which has no additional credit card fee, a 3% service fee will be added to all other credit card or PayPal payments for balances due.
 The 3% fee is waived for payments made by check.
-Checks are to be made out to The Spot Studio, Inc. and mailed to 4756 Algiers, Dallas, TX, 75207.
+Checks are to be made out to The Spot Studio, Inc. and mailed to 4756 Algiers, Dallas, TX, 75207 and must arrive by the deadline dates.

-Prices for all land and air costs in Greece are based on the current bank wire transfer exchange rate of $1.35 to the Euro.
-In the unlikely event the exchange rate rises above $1.40/Euro an adjustment may need to be made and an additional amount may be due not to exceed 5% of the total workshop fees paid.
+Prices for all land and air costs in Greece are based on the current bank wire transfer exchange rate of $1.42 to the Euro.
+In the event the exchange rate rises above $1.47/Euro an adjustment may need to be made and an additional amount may be due not to exceed 5% of the total workshop fees.

-Registration includes workshop tuition fees, services and guidance of workshop leaders, 9 nights lodging, all breakfasts, opening night wine reception, round trip airfare to Santorini including airport transfers, one group dinner in Santorini, Athens House of Photography reception, closing night reception, all ground transportation for group activities in private buses, public taxis or metros, pre-trip information, and entry fees on group shoot activities.
+Registration includes workshop tuition fees, services and guidance of workshop leaders, 9 nights lodging, all breakfasts, opening night wine reception, round trip airfare to Santorini including airport transfers, Athens Centre reception, closing night reception, all ground transportation for group activities in private buses, public taxis or metros, pre-trip information, and entry fees on group shoot activities.
 Itinerary shows which meals are included with the [B,L,D,R] symbols for Breakfast, Lunch, Dinner, Reception.

 WHAT’S NOT INCLUDED